Turkey's Erdogan to visit Germany as differences over the Israel-Hamas war widen

-BERLIN — (AP) — Turkish President Recep Tayyip Erdogan is expected in Berlin on Friday on a short visit to Germany as the two countries' stances on the war between Israel and Hamas are poles apart.
+BERLIN — (AP) — Turkish President Recep Tayyip Erdogan set off for Germany Friday on a short visit overshadowed by the two countries' very different stances on the war between Israel and Hamas.

-Erdogan is due to meet Chancellor Olaf Scholz and Germany's largely ceremonial president, Frank-Walter Steinmeier.
+Erdogan is due to meet Chancellor Olaf Scholz and Germany's largely ceremonial president, Frank-Walter Steinmeier, in Berlin.
 Scholz invited Erdogan to visit in May following his re-election.

-Turkey is viewed as an awkward but essential partner in Germany, which is home to more than 3 million people with Turkish roots.
-It's a NATO ally that also is important in efforts to control the flow of refugees and migrants to Europe, but there have been tensions in recent years over a variety of issues.
+Turkey has long been viewed as an awkward but essential partner in Germany, which is home to more than 3 million people with Turkish roots.
+It's a NATO ally that also is important in efforts to control the flow of refugees and migrants to Europe, an issue on which Scholz faces intense domestic pressure, but there have been tensions in recent years over a variety of issues.

-This visit is overshadowed by a growing chasm between the two countries' stance on events following Hamas' Oct.
+This visit is overshadowed by a growing chasm between the two countries' stances on events following Hamas' Oct.
 7 attack on Israel.

 Germany is a staunch ally of Israel and has opposed calls for a cease-fire, while pushing for aid to civilians in Gaza, advocating "humanitarian pauses" and seeking to keep open channels of communication with other countries in the region to prevent the conflict from spreading.